What is a Contractor Agreement?

 Not specifying ownership of Intellectual Property created in the course of the engagement.

 This is a very common problem when hiring Independent contractors, especially when it comes to copyright.
 Most businesses have independent contractors for copyrightable materials like photos, graphic designs, most things you will find on the websites, most if not the entire ad.
 According to the law, the author becomes the owner of the copyrightable material from the time it is created.
 As an exception, if this is done by and employee and it is in his job description to do so, the company will own it.
 But in most other cases, it will be the author, writer or creator who owns it.
 Therein lies the problem.
 Imagine paying for the creation of a website but having to keep on paying to be able to use it.
 So, if you are engaging an Independent Contractor for work that involves intellectual property, make sure you have an IP assignment clause and that the Independent contractor is both aware of and consenting to it.

 As we’ve discussed above, this comes from treating (and paying) a worker as an independent contractor when the government considers or classifies that worker as an employee.
-Having the Independent contractor agreement will not, by itself, control the classification.
+Having the Contractor Agreement will not, by itself, control the classification.
 If the worker should be and employee, it would be best to hire them as such.

 Do I need a lawyer, accountant or notary to help me?

-The key to a good Independent Contract is being able to include and agree on all the things that matter.
+The key to a good Contractor Agreement is being able to include and agree on all the things that matter.
 Our independent contractor agreement generator will help you do this by taking you through the important stuff including those you may not have even been thinking of.
 This way, there is a significantly lower chance (if not zero chance) that you will miss something.